Hyp3r12/PoE2Watch/docs/installation.md

 # Installation

-PoE2Watch is currently self-hosted.
-You run it on your own machine with your own Discord app and your own local configuration.
+PoE2Watch currently runs on your own machine with your own Discord app and your own local config.

 ## Requirements